 Ever since the split of Hindi and Urdu, there have been attempts on both sides to purify both languages to reflect their respective cultural roots, and in turn, to differentiate even further the characteristics of each language.
 In terms of Urdu, these efforts include replacing Sanskrit based words with Persian and Arabic based words, as new vocabulary tends to draw inspiration primarily from these two sources.

-Nowadays, Urdu is a language that is defended passionately by its speakers.
+Nowadays, the Urdu language is defended passionately by its speakers.
 It is often contrasted with Standard Hindi, even though differences still are largely restricted to the alphabet, as speakers of Urdu understand speakers of Hindi and vice-versa, even though vocabulary choices among speakers of each respective language might be different.
 For example, speakers of Urdu do tend to use more Persian-based vocabulary in daily speech, while speakers of Hindi tend to use Sanskrit-based vocabulary.
 In terms of cultural artefacts and due to its association with a Pakistani identity, there has been a recent literary tradition that has emerged.
 The first novel in Urdu is considered to have been published in 1869, but Urdu literature highlighting everyday life in Pakistan has flourished, especially after Pakistani independence in 1947.
 In addition, ghazal is a genre of Urdu poetry that has become popular in the recent decade.